 |For English Learners||For non-English Learners|

 Source: National Center for Education Statistics

-Before delving into the other metrics, it's important to know why is it important to have a high GPA.
-In your entire academic career, GPA is the sole metrics to analyze your academic performance.
+Before delving into the other metrics, it's important to know why it is important to have a high GPA.
+In your entire academic career, GPA is the sole metric used to analyze your academic performance.
 A higher GPA indicates a more successful academic career.